 (1998):

-No effects of pulsed high-frequency electromagnetic fields on heart rate variability during human sleep.
+No effects of pulsed high-frequency electromagnetic fields on heart rate variability during human sleep

 Braune S et al.